w3f/polkadot-wiki/docs/glossary.md

 A proof produced by parachain collators.
 Based on this proof and the parachain registry, a validator can verify that a parachain has properly executed its state transition function.
-Proofs of Validity go into the relay chain blocks.
+Proofs of Validity go into the Relay Chain blocks.

 ## Proof of Work (PoW)